·

 When I tell my friends about how much I love to lift, I often hear “I don’t know where to start”.
 Don’t worry!
 I got you covered.
-Last year I wrote a pretty popular post about 7 Easy Strength Training Exercises, now you can take these women’s strength training moves to the next level by putting them into workout programs consisting of 8-12 weeks.
+Last year I wrote post about 7 Easy Strength Training Exercises, now you can take these women’s strength training moves to the next level by putting them into workout programs consisting of 8-12 weeks.

 Lifting weights is critical for any total body weight loss journey.
 A lot of times women spend a lot of time on cardio machines because they are trying to burn fat as quickly as possible.
 It’s super easy to pay attention to the amount of calories burned.